isaaccs/Stackoverflow-Generate-Answer/README.md

 Furthermore, the validation tag allows us to identify if the answer is good or not.

-We decided, for bias reasons, to keep only the questions that had a validated answer.
+We decided, because of bias, to keep only the questions that had a validated answer.

 ![Our dataframe](images/output_df.png)

 ### embedding.py

-In this file, you will find a class that create our own Embedding based on the Fasttext algorithm.
+In this file, you will find a class that creates our own Embedding based on the Fasttext algorithm.
 We decided to create our own Embedding matrix for context reasons.

 Let's take an example, the word "abstract", the definition of this word is "An abstract is a brief summary of a research article" but for stackover flow the real definition is "A class is called an Abstract class if it contains one or more abstract methods.
 An abstract method is a method that is declared, but contains no implementation.".